DRMacIver/pythonproxy/README.rst

 Why is it called specipy?
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Because if lets you specify a specific python version.
+Because it lets you specify a specific python version.

 Also because `jonty <https://github.com/jonty>`_.